-A Safety Data Sheet (SDS), previously called a

-Material Safety Data Sheet (MSDS), is a

-document that provides information on the

-properties of hazardous chemicals and how

-they affect health and safety in the workplace.
+- A Safety Data Sheet (SDS), is an electronic document that provides information on the properties of hazardous chemicals and how they affect health and safety in the workplace. - SDS sheet are located on RHINO

 When do you need to find a Safety Data Sheet?